Beyond Frosting » Recipes » Desserts » Pies » Easy Homemade Apple Pie

 A plate of apple pie with a big bite missing and a heaping scoop of ice cream on top

-To reheat the entire pie or a large portion of it, bake it at 350°F for about 15 minutes, or until warmed through.
+• Reheat.
+To warm the entire pie or a large portion of it, bake it at 350°F for about 15 minutes, or until warmed through.
 Individual slices can be reheated in the microwave.

 Print